SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Problem solving/Genetic algorithm.md

 ### Genetic operators
+- **Crossover**: combination of two chromosomes
+- **Mutation**: each gene has probability pM to be flipped
+- **Proportional selection**: the probability of an individual to be choosen is proportional to his fitness
-**Generation replacement**: the new generation completely replace the old one.
+- **Generation replacement**: the new generation completely replace the old one.
 This approach is very simple, easy to compute and easier to analize but it might lose good solutions lost on the new generation.
 To solve this problem is possible to keep the best ns individuals of the old generation

 ### Pseudo code
 ```python